How do Dividends Work in Canada?

-While nearly all ETFs include a variety of dividend paying stocks, there are ETFs that specifically target and invest in high dividend paying companies.
-The difference between the two can easily identifiable when the fund’s name includes the word “dividend”.
+While nearly all ETFs include a variety of dividend-paying stocks, there are ETFs that specifically target and invest in high dividend-paying companies.
+The difference between the two can be easily identified when the fund’s name includes the word “dividend”.

 A few examples of Canada's best dividend ETFs include: